The waters and islands known as Keppel Bay are located 15 kilometres east of Yeppoon, just north of the Tropic of Capricorn.

 - This location provides an excellent opportunity for collaboration among stakeholders and opportunities for education and awareness among visitors.

-- These works were part of the Reef Joint Field Management Program — dedicated to protecting the Reef and delivered in partnership through the Great Barrier Reef Marine Park Authority and the Department of Environment and Science through the Queensland Parks and Wildlife Service.
+- These works were part of the Reef Joint Field Management Program, dedicated to protecting the Reef and delivered in partnership with the Great Barrier Reef Marine Park Authority and the Department of Environment and Science through the Queensland Parks and Wildlife Service.

 The Mars Assisted Reef Restoration System (MARRS) Reef Stars have been used across all project sites on Yarul Dhingiga: Keppel Bay reef rehabilitation project.